 You may need a restraining order (also called a protection order) for any of a number of reasons.
 Your spouse or partner may be abusing you or your child, or someone you once dated is stalking you.
 In cases like these and hundreds of others, a restraining order may be the key to your safety and peace of mind.

 Once you've made the tough decision that you need one, it's time to act.
-Knowing how to get a restraining order and how it will be enforced is the only way to get the protection you need.
+Knowing how to get a restraining order and how it will be enforced is the fastest way to get the protection you need.

 Getting a Restraining Order

 The process for obtaining a restraining order varies from state to state, but the same general steps apply everywhere.